israpps/CheatDevicePS2/Documentation/Save-Manager.md

 - `CBS` - CodeBreaker Save.
 Uses ZLIB for compression.
 - `ZIP` - Standard ZIP File.
 Best for easy modification.
 [See note below](#note-about-zip-files)
 - `PSU` - EMS Adapter Save.
-Simple format that doesn't use any compression.
+Simple format that doesn't use any compression. the most recommened one since it is also supported by wLaunchELF.
 - `MAX` - Action Replay MAX save.
 Only reading is supported.

 ## Known Bugs